2) Course Time: Morning Class, 10:00am ~ 1:00pm/Afternoon Class, 2:00pm ~ 5:00pm

 [Link] |

-current politics of South Korea.
-It mainly focuses on South Korean politics,
+past and current politics of South Korea.
+It mainly focuses on South Korean

-dealing partially with North Korea because the two Koreas have influenced
+politics, dealing partially with North Korea because the two Koreas have

-each other.
-This class is a basic course in the area of Korean politics;
+influenced each other.
+This class is a basic course in the area of Korean

-thus, it aims to deliver systematic and balanced understanding about Korean
+politics; thus, it aims to deliver systematic and balanced understanding

-politics and its related subjects.
-South Korea (hereafter, Korea) is the fascinating case
+about Korean politics and its related subjects.
+South Korea (hereafter, Korea) is the

-to study through the lens of politics.
-Korea is one of the few countries
+fascinating case to study through the lens of politics.
+Korea is one of the

-outside the Western hemisphere that have achieved a strong state, procedural
+few countries outside the Western hemisphere that have achieved a strong

 |